15 Road Trips from Montreal to Experience Quebec’s Gorgeous Nature

 To immerse yourself in nature on a peaceful lake, another good option is to head to the Val-des-Monts area, where HOM Mini Chalets are located.

-Other destinations for road trips from Montreal:
+Other destinations ideas for road trips from Montreal

 Hôtel Sacacomie © TQ/Christian Savoie